DavideGioiosa/cvae-chord-generation-complexity/README.md

 <p align="center"><img width="450" src="https://github.com/DavideGioiosa/master-thesis-polimi/blob/main/Img/CVAE_1.png"></p>

 ### Model B
-This second model of CVAE is composed by the combination of the standard VAE with a Regressor, which has as input the complexity value that explicitly conditions the latent representation z of the data X.
+This second model of CVAE is composed by the combination of the standard VAE with a Regressor, which has as input the complexity value that explicitly conditions the latent representation of the data.
 <p align="center"><img width="450" src="https://github.com/DavideGioiosa/master-thesis-polimi/blob/main/Img/CVAE_2.png"></p>

 The interesting thing of this model is that it allows us to explicitly condition the distribution of the data in the latent space with respect to the harmonic complexity, obtaining a disentangled-dimension that encodes this property.